tyler-dane/bacula/README.md

 # Bacula

+*"Just as we respect and care for our ancestors, so we must respect and care for our old backups, for one day they may achieve great glory." - [Tao of Backup](http://www.taobackup.com/index.html)*

+Backups are important.
+Bacula, an open-source client/server backup program, may be a good option for those intersted in automating their backups.

-This repository contains instructions and configuration files for installing and using Bacula, an open source backup solution.
+This repository contains instructions and configuration files for installing and using Bacula.

 #### Author: [Tyler Hitzeman](https://github.com/tyler-hitzeman)
 ----
 ### Step 1: Learn about Bacula